Lights - Bodywork Preparation & Fitting

 Time to drill...
 But first I verified the diameter of the cut by practising on a piece of wood.

 The holes cut quite easily and I was very impressed with the 'Dremel Circle Cutter' attachment.
 But I was not impressed with the 'Spiral Cutting Bit' as it worked its way out of the chuck more than a couple of times.
 I tried different rpm's but the same thing happened.
-So, in the end, I settled on 20,000 rpm [my original setting] and checked every 4-5 inches or so to ensure the bit was still secure.
+So, in the end, I settled on 20,000 rpm [my original setting] and checked every 4-5 inches or so to ensure the bit wasn't drifting out.

 Thirty minutes later there was GRP dust everywhere and two big holes in the front of my car...
 What have I done!!!

-After clean-up, I surveyed my handiwork and I was as content as a newly qualified dentist having just [successfully] performed my first root canal...
-I had the mask, I had the goggles so I looked the part too...
+After clean-up I surveyed my handiwork, and I was as content as a newly qualified dentist having just [successfully] performed my first root canal...
+I had the mask, I had the goggles, I had a hight pitched drill, so I looked the part too...
 Maybe not.

 Continuing...
 I offered the light bowl to the hole.
-Verified the GD adjuster hole markings, drilled them out and inserted the bowl...
+Verified the adjuster hole markings and drilled them out and inserted the bowl...
 A very nice fit!

 Tried fitting the rim but I couldn't get it to go back enough.
 This was down to the fact that the headlight adjusters were fully extended.
 They needed to be further back, therefore drawing the headlight more into the bowl.
 Initially, they were set about 1½ cm away from the bowl, so a quick adjustment with a screwdriver to just over 1 cm and the rim slipped over nicely to where it was supposed to.

 Rim in place but then I had an issue with the retaining hole alignment, it was off by a couple of mm's, but a quick post on the ClubGD Facebook page and got it sorted.